 - Think vertically: Upper wall space in a bathroom is often underused.
 Freestanding, multi-tiered shelf units designed to fit over toilet tanks turn unused wall area into found storage.
 Spaces between wall studs create attractive and useful niches for holding soaps and toiletries.
 Install shelves over towel bars to use blank wall space.

-- Think moveable: Inexpensive woven baskets set on the floor are stylish towel holders.
+- Think movable: Inexpensive woven baskets set on the floor are stylish towel holders.
 A floor-stand coat rack holds wet towels, bath robes, and clothes.

 - Think utility: Adding a slide-out tray to vanity cabinet compartments provides full access to stored items and prevents lesser-used items from being lost or forgotten.